RussianBear20/ForaBot/README.md

 ~/ForabotResearch/ros2_foxy_workspace$ source ./install/setup.bash

 To fully understand the new code and be able to translate it, I recommend learning ROS2 at https://www.theconstructsim.com/ The next steps are to fully translate the code found in ForaBotResearch/OldCode to ROS2.
+Also the most correct version of ForaBotResearch/OldCode is on the RPI in the lab attached to the robot.
+OldCode is a more intensively commented version of that code.
 ## Related publications
 Richmond, T. et al. (2022) “Forabot: Automated planktic foraminifera isolation and imaging,” Geochemistry, Geophysics, Geosystems [Preprint].
 Available at: https://doi.org/10.1029/2022gc010689.